lbrombach/opencv_tests/README.md

-A simple package to test OpenCV isntallation and ROS cv_bridge/image transport. opencv_tests has two nodes:
+A simple package to test OpenCV installation and ROS cv_bridge/image transport. opencv_tests has two nodes:
 1. cv_test_node:
     Simply prints the opencv version and draws an image on the screen